penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-refframe.md

 engineInputGHCSchema#/properties/ghcData/properties/onCallServices/items/properties/refFrame
 ```

-Identifier name of the frame where will be set the service.
+Identifier of the frame where the service will be set.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |